Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Splitting of the Du Bois complex

 \section{Splitting of the Du Bois complex}

-Our goal is to prove the basic vanishing theorem for singular varieties.
+Our goal is to prove a general Akizuki-Nakano-Kodaira type vanishing theorem for singular varieties.
 The right replacement for differential forms in the Hodge theory of such spaces was found by Du Bois \cite{dubois}.
 Given a complex algebraic variety $X$, Du Bois constructed a filtered complex $(\ddB_X^\dt, F)$ of sheaves, such that \begin{enumerate} \item The complex is unique up to filtered quasi-isomorphism.
 In other words, it is well defined in the filtered derived category $DF(X)$ \item There exists a map of complexes from the de Rham complex with the stupid filtration $(\Omega_X^\dt,\Omega_X^{\ge p})$ to $(\ddB^\dt_X,F^p)$.
-This is a filtered quasi-isomorphism when $X$ is smooth. \item The complexes $\dB_X^i=Gr^i_F\ddB_X^\dt[i]$ gives well defined objects in the bounded derived category of coherent sheaves $D_{coh}^b(\OO_X)$ .
+This is a filtered quasi-isomorphism when $X$ is smooth. \item The complexes $\dB_X^i=Gr^i_F\ddB_X^\dt[i]$ give well defined objects in the bounded derived category of coherent sheaves $D_{coh}^b(\OO_X)$ .
 (The shift is chosen so that $\dB_X^i=\Omega_X^i$ when $X$ is smooth.)

-\item The associated analytic sheaves $\ddB_X^{\dt,an}$ resolves $\C$.
+\item The associated analytic sheaves $\ddB_X^{\dt,an}$ resolve $\C$.
 When $X$ is complete, the spectral sequence

 degenerates at $E_1$ and abuts to the Hodge filtration for the canonical mixed Hodge structure on the right. \end{enumerate} This can be refined for pairs \cite[\S 6]{dubois}.
 If $Z\subset X$ is a closed set with dense complement, there exists a filtered complex $(\ddB_X(\log Z), F)\in DF(X)$ such that $\dB_X^i(\log Z) = Gr_F^i\ddB_X(\log Z)[i]\in D_{coh}^b(\OO_X)$ and there is a spectral sequence